functionalepigenomics/Illumina_Infinium_HumanMethylation_BeadChips_Annotation/README.md

     735,973 cross-population unambiguous probes on the EPIC (v1.0) array 822,254 cross-population unambiguous probes on the EPIC v2.0 array

-    405,825 AFR-specific unambiguous probes on the HM450K array 735,973 AFR-specific unambiguous probes on the EPIC (v1.0) array 822,254 AFR-specific unambiguous probes on the EPIC v2.0 array
+    405,457 AFR-specific unambiguous probes on the HM450K array 734,436 AFR-specific unambiguous probes on the EPIC (v1.0) array 820,417 AFR-specific unambiguous probes on the EPIC v2.0 array

-    405,825 AMR-specific unambiguous probes on the HM450K array 735,973 AMR-specific unambiguous probes on the EPIC (v1.0) array 822,254 AMR-specific unambiguous probes on the EPIC v2.0 array
+    408,212 AMR-specific unambiguous probes on the HM450K array 740,015 AMR-specific unambiguous probes on the EPIC (v1.0) array 822,511 AMR-specific unambiguous probes on the EPIC v2.0 array

-    405,825 EAS-specific unambiguous probes on the HM450K array 735,973 EAS-specific unambiguous probes on the EPIC (v1.0) array 822,254 EAS-specific unambiguous probes on the EPIC v2.0 array
+    415,138 EAS-specific unambiguous probes on the HM450K array 751,048 EAS-specific unambiguous probes on the EPIC (v1.0) array 832,466 EAS-specific unambiguous probes on the EPIC v2.0 array

-    405,825 EUR-specific unambiguous probes on the HM450K array 735,973 EUR-specific unambiguous probes on the EPIC (v1.0) array 822,254 EUR-specific unambiguous probes on the EPIC v2.0 array
+    411,079 EUR-specific unambiguous probes on the HM450K array 743,203 EUR-specific unambiguous probes on the EPIC (v1.0) array 821,974 EUR-specific unambiguous probes on the EPIC v2.0 array

-    405,825 SAS-specific unambiguous probes on the HM450K array 735,973 SAS-specific unambiguous probes on the EPIC (v1.0) array 822,254 SAS-specific unambiguous probes on the EPIC v2.0 array
+    410,577 SAS-specific unambiguous probes on the HM450K array 742,282 SAS-specific unambiguous probes on the EPIC (v1.0) array 821,130 SAS-specific unambiguous probes on the EPIC v2.0 array

+    Unambiguous probe sets specific to each of 12 human subpopulations are detailed in our paper below.

+<b>Pangenome+T2T-based:</b>

 ## ⚡ Technologies